See a list of Biology Programs by Clicking Here!

-Biotechnology: Biotechnologists extend learning in a field or work to improve existing products on the market within specialties such as agriculture, medicine, genetics, nanoparticles, cell biology, molecular biology, pharmacy, and food science.
+Biotechnology: As a subset of biological science, biotechnologists extend learning in a field of work to improve existing products on the market within specialties such as agriculture, medicine, genetics, nanoparticles, cell biology, molecular biology, pharmacy, and food science.

 Politics: Political biologists are called upon to consult with legislators and private industry for topics such as environmental protection, environmental law, and various related biology issues.

-Math: Mathematical biology is a newer field of study built upon deep analytics and advanced computer models for use in complex research projects in field such as biotechnology, genetics, and cell biology.
+Math: Mathematical biology is a relatively new field of study built upon deep analytics and advanced computer models for use in complex research projects in field such as biotechnology, genetics, and cell biology.

-Business & Economics: Biologists with a business concentration may find employment opportunities with large multinational corporations such as pharmaceutical manufacturers as they are able to provide deep insights to provide helpful research and lend credibility to the marketing and public relations teams in a company.
+Business & Economics: Biologists with a business concentration may pursue employment opportunities with small and large multinational corporations.
+As an example, employment with a pharmaceutical manufacturers to provide deep scientific insights to aid research initiatives and lend credibility to management, marketing, and public relations teams.